dreamcatcher-tech/network/ideas/Interpulse/AppRoot/discover latest after restart.md

 Can we leverage that all remote connections must have been started at some point ?
 	if our parent must have told us to open up, we could walk the parent to find the path back ?

+### Merging uplinks and downlinks as commslinks
+These links are not part of the [[Supervisor Tree]] and not browseable by the filesystem in any way.
+They both need to represent a path based connection to a chain, which may be remote.
+The path is required so we discover the latest pulse of that chain, and so we can know if the chain specified is remote or not.

+We could rename hardlinks as remotelinks, and so a link is declared as remote at the time it is made.
+It is required that this link have some peering information in it - this could be referenced to some entry in mtab, by pointing by path.

+Connect need not know the chainId, of the next child in the path, since we can look this up directly now.
+Downlinks need not be resolved either, as this can be looked up directly.

+If connect was replaced by a permissions lookup, then we could open up the connection directly, with no burden on the tree at all.
+This would occur in the engine, rather than in the reducer.